vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-2-Account-Concepts.md

 		"MessageData": {}
 	}

-Again lots of information here, but the key information is yes Dattowatt is in a Clan with groupId: 881267, and name: "Math Class".
+Again lots of information here, but the key information is yes Dattowatto is in a Clan with groupId: 881267, and name: "Math Class".

 Hopefully this helps introduce the concepts of accounts and groups in Destiny 2.
 In Part 3 we'll get started with some introductory information on the game manifest.